-Balanced Scorecard (BSC) is a strategic planning and management system used to align business activities to the vision and strategy of the organization, improve internal and external communications, and monitor organizational performance against strategic goals.
+A Performance Scorecard is a strategic planning and management system used to align business activities to the strategy of the organization, improve internal and external financial investments, and monitor organizational and HR performance against strategic goals.

-Balanced Scorecard specializes the general business objectives into specific objectives and actions appointed at the level of departments and finally at the level of personnel.
+Business Scorecard specializes the general business objectives into specific objectives and actions appointed at the level of department management and finally at the level of personnel.

-The business performance-action includes four (4) key areas:
+The Business Performance Scorecard (BPS) includes four (4) key areas:

-- align the objectives of each module and individual goals with the overall business strategy,
+- align the operational actions with the overall business strategy,

-- link strategic objectives to long-term objectives and annual budgets,
+- link strategic objectives to annual financial budgets,

-- identify and align initiatives that are related with strategy,
+- identify fast and evaluate initiatives that are related with strategic targets,